ChrisChauyh/Lightning.io-FileTransferApp-/README.md

 From simon css I learned to do animation and I think most off the website had follow the Unix rule, navigation bar is always on top.

+I learned a small css elements can make a huge difference on the whole website.
+Simple is great, users hate complex websites.